 Students will be given multiple homework assignments to be completed outside the normal scheduled classroom.
-Initially these assignments will be conducted working with assigned partners.
+Some assignments may be conducted working with assigned partners.
 Students will do their best to coordinate times to work on each project at the same time.